ucl-cssb/cneta/README.md

 ## Output
 * *-tree.txt: The reconstructed tree in tab-delimited format
 * *-tree.nex: The reconstructed tree in NEWICK format, with branch length representing calendar time

-NOTE: The program may exit when optimized branch length is smaller than 0.001.
-In that case, please rerun the program with a different seed.
+* *-tree.nmut.nex: The reconstructed tree in NEWICK format, with branch length representing number of mutations.